gbeced/pyalgotrade/doc/eventprofiler.rst

 .. literalinclude:: ../samples/eventstudy.output

-Note that **Cummulative returns are normalized to the time of the event**.
+Note that **Cumulative returns are normalized to the time of the event**.